magento/merchdocs/src/catalog/inventory-shipment-create.md

 1. Locate the order and open in **View** mode.

-1. If the order is paid and invoiced, and is ready to ship, click <span class="btn">Ship</span>.
+1. If the order is paid and invoiced and is ready to ship, click <span class="btn">Ship</span>.

 1. Complete the Source Selection for sending products per source: